Vineyards in Devon

 Given the climate and acres of rich, viable land, it’s little surprise that Wine GB West has over 90 members, with many of these boutique vineyards located in Devon.

-While you’re in the area, keep a look out for aromatic whites made from Seyval Blanc or Bacchus, but don’t discount the rosés either.
-You’ll even find some delicious fruit reds that are much lighter bodied in taste than usual.
-Here’s our pick of some of the best vineyards in Devon…
+While you’re in the area, keep a lookout for aromatic whites made from Seyval Blanc or Bacchus, but don’t discount the rosés either.
+You’ll even find some delicious fruit reds that are much lighter-bodied in taste than usual.
+Here’s our pick of some of the best vineyards in Devon (and possibly even the UK)…

 Torview Wines, Beaworthy